The Full Monty poster

 The inciting incident occurs at 10 minutes when Gaz sees a queue of women lining up to see the Chippendales male strippers at the working men's club.
 They're willing to pay £10 each.
 This plants the seed: women will pay good money to see men strip..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The group commits to the plan.
+This illustrates the protagonist's commitment to The group commits to the plan.
 They rent the club, set a date, and begin serious rehearsals.
 Gaz makes an active choice to go through with the strip show, despite the risks and humiliation., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: The guys successfully perform an impromptu strip tease at the job club to Donna Summer's "Hot Stuff," proving they can actually do it.
+Significantly, this crucial beat False victory: The guys successfully perform an impromptu strip tease at the job club to Donna Summer's "Hot Stuff," proving they can actually do it.
 They gain confidence.
 But the stakes are raised: police are called, and their show becomes public knowledge., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Dave refuses to continue, devastating the group.
 Gaz's hopes are crushed.
 At the custody hearing, Nathan testifies he wants to live with his mother.
-Gaz has lost his son - a metaphorical death of his relationship and his last shred of dignity., indicates the protagonist at their lowest point.
+Gaz has lost his son - a metaphorical death of his relationship and his last shred of dignity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Nathan shows up backstage before the show with Gaz's red thong costume, signaling his support.
 This gives Gaz the courage to continue.
 Dave also returns, having resolved to face his fears.
 The synthesis: vulnerability is strength, not weakness., demonstrating the transformation achieved throughout the journey.